Khun Chang Khun Phaen: Publication

-A former missionary, Samuel Smith, printed the first book version in 1872, probably using a manuscript belonging to Somdet Chaophraya Borommaha Sisuriyawong.
+A former missionary, Samuel J. Smith, printed the first book version in 1872, probably using a manuscript belonging to Somdet Chaophraya Borommaha Sisuriyawong.
 Another printed version was issued in 1889 by the Wat Ko Press.
 Five episodes composed by Khru Jaeng were printed around 1890.

 The standard modern edition appeared in three volumes in 1917–1918, published by the Wachirayan Library, and edited by its head, Prince Damrong Rachanubhab.
 Damrong compiled from four sets of samut thai manuscripts and a few other fragments.
 The earliest of the manuscripts dated from the Fourth Reign (1851–1868).
 He selected what he believed were the best versions of each episode, and added some link passages.
 He deleted some passages which he considered obscene, and some which depended on topical jokes and other material which he felt were no longer comprehensible.

 This standard edition is around 20,000 lines divided into 43 chapters.
 The main story ends in chapter 36, but a further seven chapters were included because the episodes were well-known and popular.
 Performers and authors had already developed many more episodes which extended the story down through three generations of Khun Phaen's lineage.
 Damrong decreed that these were not good enough as either narrative or poetry to deserve publication.
 Around fifty of these later chapters have since been published in various collections.

 Synopsis

-Khun Chang, Phlai Kaeo (who later is given the title, Khun Phaen), and Nang Phim Philalai (who later changes her name to Wanthong) are childhood friends in Suphanburi.
+Khun Chang, Phlai Kaeo (who later is given the title Khun Phaen), and Nang Phim Philalai (who later changes her name to Wanthong) are childhood friends in Suphanburi.
 Khun Phaen is handsome and intelligent, but poor because the king has executed his father and seized their property.
 He enters the monkhood as a novice to get educated, excelling at military skills and love magic.
-Khun Chang is ugly and stupid, but rich and well-connected at the Ayutthaya court.
+Khun Chang is ugly and dim-witted, but rich and well-connected at the Ayutthaya court.

 By age 15, Phim is the belle of Suphanburi.
 She meets Phlai Kaeo when putting food in his almsbowl at Songkran (Thai New Year).
 Sparks fly.
 They have a passionate affair, with him shuttling between the wat (Buddhist monastery) and her bedroom.
 Khun Chang is also smitten by Phim.
 He competes for her using his wealth and status.
 He offers to give her mother Phim's weight in gold.
 After Phlai Kaeo and Phim are married, Khun Chang maneuvers the king to send Phlai Kaeo on military service, and then claims he is dead.
 When Phlai Kaeo returns victorious, Khun Chang plots to have him banished from Ayutthaya for negligence on government service.

 Phim (now Wanthong) resists Khun Chang's advance.
 But when Phlai Kaeo (now Khun Phaen) returns from war with another wife, they have a jealous quarrel.
 Wanthong goes to live with Khun Chang, enjoying his devotion and the comforts afforded by his wealth.